germankay/ckanext-selfinfo/README.md

 #### NOTE!
 For Linux, keep in mind that the added folder in `ckan.selfinfo.ckan_repos_path` should have the same owner as the one that runs the application (e.g. if the application runs from `ckan` User in the system, then ckanext-scheming folder owner should be `ckan`), otherwise there will be an error related to ownership of the repository.

+`ckan.selfinfo.partitions` - Used for representing disk space.
+The value is comma separated paths.
+By default the value is `/`, which is usually the root.

+Example: `/path/to/partition /path/to/partition2 /path/to/partition3`

 ## Tests